How to Configure Apache to Use Custom Error Pages

 </html>

-Configure Apache to use the custom error page
+How to create an Apache custom error page

 ErrorDocument 404 [path to file]

-By common convention, this Apache configuration file is usually:
+According to common practice, this Apache configuration file is usually:

 The location and filename of a site’s Apache configuration file can vary based on how you or your server administrator has set up hosting.